Have you ever noticed how some of us seem to struggle with a history of unhealthy relationships?

 These are not something you consciously choose for yourself but instead are shaped early in life.
 However, there are clearly healthier attachment styles than others.
 The healthiest attachment style is the Secure Attachment style.

 If you fall into one of the other three categories, you can work towards attaining a Secure Attachment style.
 Thereby helping yourself to develop healthy, meaningful relationships based on trust and mutual support.
+Forming a secure bond is essential, as it allows individuals to form meaningful connections and experience greater emotional intimacy and well-being.

 secure AN attachment style